codesections-personal/codesections/content/blog/mastodon-elevator-pitch/index.md

 its incentives right.

 ## Joining
 If this sounds at all appealing to you, I encourage you to check out Mastodon.
-The main website, [joinmastodon.org](https://joinmastodon.org/), is full of good info.
+It's not perfect, and it might not fully replace Twitter if you're a heavy user—if for no other reason than that people you like to follow won't (yet) have switched.
+But the community is really great, and growing quickly.
+And I've had a blast with it since I got involved.
+If you'd like to join, the main website, [joinmastodon.org](https://joinmastodon.org/), is full of good info.
 There's also a good tool for picking an instance available at [instances.social](https://instances.social/).